tstuefe/JEP387/review/guide/review-guide.md

 `ArenaGrowthPolicy` encapsulates the logic of "how big a chunk do I give this class loader?".

-When a class loader allocates memory, we give it (via SpaceManager) a chunk to gnaw on, which should be fine for this requested allocation as well as a number of future allocations.
+When a class loader allocates memory, we give it (via MetaspaceArena) a chunk to gnaw on, which should be fine for this requested allocation as well as a number of future allocations.
 The open question is how large that chunk should be.
 This is basically a guess toward the future loading behavior of this class loader.

-If we know the class loader will only load one or very few classes (e.g. Lambdas, Reflection glue code etc), it makes sense to give the `SpaceManager` a small chunk.
+If we know the class loader will only load one or very few classes (e.g. Lambdas, Reflection glue code etc), it makes sense to give the `MetaspaceArena` a small chunk.
 If we know the loader may load a lot of classes (e.g. the Boot Class loader), we may want to give it a larger chunk.

 There is also the notion involved that a class loader "has to prove itself": a standard class loader which we know nothing else about will first be given a few small chunks until we give it larger chunks.
 How much sense this makes is questionable but as a strategy this seems to work reasonably well.

-This logic existed in old Metaspace too, in a somewhat convoluted fashion, see  `SpaceManager::get_initial_chunk_size()` and `SpaceManager::calc_chunk_size()`.
+This logic existed in old Metaspace too, in a somewhat convoluted fashion, see  `MetaspaceArena::get_initial_chunk_size()` and `MetaspaceArena::calc_chunk_size()`.

 In Elastic Metaspace, this logic lives in `ArenaGrowthPolicy`.
 This is basically just a fancy hard-coded array of chunk sizes marking the handout progression depending on how many chunks the loader already got.
 One of these arrays exist per use case.